gangz/Tetris/IoP_Tetris.md

     BUT THE RESULT IS BAD.
 The timer fall down cannot refresh. roll back.
 (FAILED)

 43. It is time to turn the shape. we have 2 alternatives:calculate the shape, or create a mapping of shapes.

+44. Found a bug, without shape T, add it directly, without test.
+Because I only add a type, but without implement the shape, it triggered a bug immediately. i.e. I given a shape type but have an empty shape created.
+The game seems hang.
+How to found it?
+DBC? anything else?
+    I fixed it in the same commit, but it is a question to be further think.